 Much like grizzly bears, most car campers go into hibernation in winter, and who can blame ‘em?
 Snow doesn’t exactly make for ideal driving conditions.
-That said, snow does make for idyllic landscapes, and it helps clear out crowds from national parks that are usually slammed spring through fall.
-Factor in skiing and snowboarding and it’s no surprise that winter is one of our favorite seasons to hit the road (it’s in the top four, easy).
+That said, snow does make for idyllic landscapes, and it also helps clear out crowds from national parks that are usually slammed from spring through fall.
+Factor in skiing and snowboarding, and it’s no surprise that winter is one of our favorite seasons to hit the road (it’s in the top four, easy).

 While we’re constantly extolling the virtues of winter car camping, we understand that it’s an intimidating pursuit.
 If you’re overwhelmed by the prospect, it’s important to note that winter road trips get much more enjoyable when you’re relying on the right camping gear and emergency essentials.
-Below, we’ll dive into 12 basics that we like to keep in our car every time we embark on a winter road trip.
+Below, we’ll dive into 20 essentials that we like to keep in our car every time we embark on a winter road trip.

 1. Warm Sleeping Bag